UK judge rejects extradition of 'suicide risk' Assange to United States

 In court, his lawyers argued the case was political and an assault on journalism and freedom of speech.

-Baraitser rejected that, however, saying there was insufficient evidence that prosecutors had been pressured by Trump’s team and there was little evidence of hostility from the U.S. president towards him.
+Baraitser rejected that, however, saying there was insufficient evidence that prosecutors had been pressured by Trump’s team and there was little evidence of hostility from the U.S. president.

-She said there was no evidence that Assange would not get a fair trial in the United States nor that prosecutors were seeking to punish him, and said his actions had gone beyond investigative journalism.
+She said there was no evidence that Assange would not get a fair trial in the United States and said his actions had gone beyond investigative journalism.

 But she said there was a real risk that, if found guilty, he would be held in the ADX Florence maximum security prison (SAM) in almost total isolation, and that he would find a way around their suicide prevention measures.